Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 activities that occur in the area of interest (e.g. agriculture, population, road and infrastructure, and socio-economic variables).

 This tutorial makes use of local high resolution detailed spatial data.
-If this kind of data are unavailable, other datasets such as local climate zones (LCZ) from the `WUDAPT <http://www.wudapt.org/>`__ database could be used.
+If this kind of data is unavailable, other datasets such as local climate zones (LCZ) from the `WUDAPT <http://www.wudapt.org/>`__ database could be used.
 The tutorial `SUEWSWUDAPT` is available if you want to know more about using LCZs in SUEWS.
 However, it is strongly recommended to go through this tutorial before moving on to the WUDAPT/SUEWS tutorial.

 Model output may be needed in many formats depending on a users’ needs.
 Thus, the format must be useful, while ensuring the science included